WinVector/rquery/extras/SparkR.md

 | cust\_8 | Indian            |             0.2903226|
 | cust\_9 | Chinese           |             0.3000000|

+`execute()` brings results from Spark to R, and the related command `materialize()` lands results in Spark without transporting data to R.

 Since many R programmers are familiar with `dplyr`, we can compare `dplyr`'s operators to those of `rquery` (and verify that the calculation is correct), by processing a local copy of the data with `dplyr`.

 ``` r